 Fires allowed in all designated fire pits and grills.
 Propane and gas grills allowed.

-We are currently not accepting camping reservations at this time while the park undergoes planning and development efforts.
+We are currently not accepting camping reservations or drop in camping while the park undergoes planning and development efforts.
+The campground is closed for the 2024 season.
 Updates will be posted on this page.

 25205 8th Place S, Des Moines, WA 98198